PostgreSQL Interview Questions: Top 30 With Answers (2026)

 - Assessed by consistency, observability, and failover paths.

-Data modeling competence is tested through normalization trade-offs, integrity enforcement, and evolution practices that protect correctness and performance at scale.
+PostgreSQL interviews commonly test normalization trade-offs, constraint-first integrity enforcement, and schema evolution practices that protect correctness at scale.

 1. Normalization with pragmatic denormalization